pseudomuto/housekeeper/.github/CONTRIBUTING.md

 ### Adding New DDL Support

-1. Define grammar types in the appropriate file (database.go, or create table.go, view.go, etc.)
+1. Define SQL structure types in the appropriate file (database.go, or create table.go, view.go, etc.)
-2. Add parsing rules to the Grammar type in parser.go
+2. Add parsing rules to the SQL type in parser.go
 3. Implement processing functions
 4. Add comprehensive tests using the testdata system
 5. Update documentation